 Looking for a healthier alternative to sugary sodas or energy drinks loaded with caffeine and chemicals?
-Many people turn to effervescent sparkling water to quench their thirst, but can the carbonation in these “guilt-free” bubbly waters be unhealthy?
+Many people turn to drinking sparkling water to quench their thirst.
+But can drinking carbonated water beverages with all their “guilt-free” bubbly waters ever be unhealthy?

-“Carbonated water is just as efficient at hydrating the body as plain spring or purified water, and can be a nice break from tap water,” says Dr. Lodhi.
+“Carbonated water is just as efficient at hydrating the body as plain spring or purified water.
+Plus, it can be a nice break from tap water,” says Dr. Lodhi.
 “Getting your daily dose of water is vital, so if sparkling water helps you drink enough, that is a positive step toward good health.”

-If you find that drinking a lot of carbonation can sometimes cause bloating, try balancing your consumption of sparkles with flat water.
+If drinking a lot of carbonated drinks cause you to feel bloated, try balancing your intake with flat water, she adds.

-Tonic water, club soda and mineral water are all types of carbonated water, but these usually have added sodium, minerals or sweeteners, so it’s important to read the label.
+Tonic water, club soda and mineral water usually have added sodium, minerals or sweeteners.
+So, it’s important to read the label.

 Below is an overview of carbonated water to help you find the one that’s right for you:

-Similar to seltzer water, club soda is also regular water to which carbon dioxide has been added.
-However, minerals such as potassium bicarbonate, potassium sulfate or table salt are added to club soda to enhance the flavor.
+Like seltzer water, club soda is also regular water to which carbon dioxide has been added.
+However, minerals, such as potassium bicarbonate, potassium sulfate or table salt, are added to club soda to enhance the flavor.
 These alkaline substances are added to carbonated water to neutralize its acidity and mimic the flavor of naturally occurring mineral water.

 The term soda water was used to refer to the first commercially available artificially carbonated water in the 18th century.
-Today, some use soda water interchangeably with seltzer.
-Others use it synonymously with club soda.
+Today, some use soda water to refer to seltzer or club soda.

 Some sparkling water comes in fruit flavors.
-Many of these contain sugar or artificial sweeteners, while others do not and just have an essence of flavor.
-Read the label to ensure that you are not unintentionally drinking added sweeteners.
+Many have added sugar or artificial sweeteners, while others do not and just have an essence of flavor.
+Read the label to ensure that you are not drinking added sweeteners.
 The flavoring from the fruit may increase the acidity, so these should be avoided for those with a sensitive stomach.